Spearmint1080/spectrome-stability/README.md

 After completing the set-up for conda environment and `spectrome` path, you may go to the `spectrome` folder and type `jupyter notebook` or `jupyter lab` in your terminal to run the Jupyter notebooks.

 ## Files:
- - `../spectrome/notebooks`: contains three jupyter notebooks, `run_model_example.ipynb` is the basic simulation of frequency spectrums with default parameters for the HCP template connectome. `spatialcorrelation.ipynb` looks at the spatial correlations between the eigenmodes and the empirical spectra, and `reproduce_MEG_modeled_spectra.ipynb` compares optimized modeled spectra with the MEG spectra.
+ - `../spectrome/notebooks`: contains three jupyter notebooks, `run_model_example.ipynb` is the basic simulation of frequency spectrums with default parameters for the HCP template connectome. `local_stability_freqspectra.ipynb` generates the stability and frequency spectra plots for the local model, `macro_stability_freqspectra.ipynb` generates the stability and frequency spectra for the macroscopic model, `local_LaplaceInverse.ipynb` generates the inverse Laplace transform simulations for the local model, and `dynamic_parameters.ipynb` generates the dynamic model parameter plots.

  - `../spectrome/data`: contains intermediate data.
     - `mean80_fibercount/length.csv`: HCP template connectome and distance matrix.